ajithkjames/invoicer-frontend/README.md

 git clone https://ajithspark@bitbucket.org/ajithspark/invoice-generator.git
 ```

-Open the project and set the API base url in the app/app.js file,
+Open the project and edit the API base url in the app/app.js file,

 change this line,
 ```